10 Best All Inclusive Resorts in … South America

 On our list of best all inclusive resorts in South America is Tierra Atacama

-Surrounded by surreal desert landscapes and facing the almost perfectly symmetrical Licancabur volcano, the Check PricesTierra Atacama Hotel offers a truly unique all-inclusive experience in northern Chile.
-The hotel’s “adventure spa philosophy” seeks to combine daily excursions — to lagoons, salt lakes, geysers, hot springs and more — with extreme relaxation in the spa, in the indoor or outdoor pools, or just admiring the view from the terrace.
+Surrounded by surreal desert landscapes and facing the almost perfectly symmetrical Licancabur volcano, the Check PricesTierra Atacama Hotel manages to make the driest desert in the world feel like a lush oasis.
+Offering a truly unique all-inclusive experience in northern Chile, the hotel’s “adventure spa” philosophy seeks to combine daily adventure excursions — to lagoons, salt lakes, geysers, hot springs and more — with extreme relaxation in the spa (try the volcanic mud wrap!), enjoying the indoor or outdoor pools, or just admiring the view from the terrace.
 When you’re hungry, sample some classic Chilean and Andean dishes at the restaurant, then order a pisco sour at the bar.
 When night falls, look up: Atacama has some of the clearest, most star-strewn night skies you’ll ever see.

 Los Pinos Resort & Spa, Argentina